ece362-purdue/proton-labs/lab6-spi/README.md

 ### Instructional Objectives

-- To understand what pulse-width modulation (PWM) is and how it is used.
+- To understand what a Serial Peripheral Interface (SPI) is, and how it works.
-- To understand how to configure and use the PWM peripheral on the RP2350.
+- To understand how to configure and use the SPI peripheral on the RP2350.
-- To implement static and varying duty cycle PWM signals.
+- To implement SPI by bit-banging it with GPIO pins.
-- To convert a PWM signal to an audio signal using the LM324 op-amp and a capacitor.
+- To utilize SPI to communicate with 7-segment displays and LCD/OLED displays.

 ### Step 0.1: Set up your environment